 But besides that superpower – which is great, don’t get me wrong – I’m a trained and highly experienced librarian.

 My whole life (professional and otherwise) basically revolves around finding information, and figuring out how to help people get access to it so they can do things that matter with it.

 Stuck on a research problem?
 Let me be your personal librarian.
 I can provide research assistance and support, helping you find resources, materials, or new directions to take your research.
 Check out the page for examples and samples of the kind of reports I can provide.

-Do you have a quick question that can be answered in 10-15 minutes (or with 3-5 links or resources?)
-I offer a quick question service when time in my schedule allows.
+Do you have a quick question that can be answered in 10-15 minutes (probably 2-3 links or resources) I offer a quick question service when time in my schedule allows.
 It’s a great way to check out my services, or get help with something you’re stuck on.

 Sometimes you want to consult someone with specific experience.
 If you’re looking to improve your research skills, manage information better, organise a home library, or other related topics, I can help.
 This consulting is highly dependent on your needs and situation, so if you’re interested, read the page, fill out the form, and let me know you’re interested.

 Accessibility needs: I have a particular interest in accessibility issues, and not just because I have chronic health issues that need support sometimes.
 If you’d like an outside set of eyes reviewing your accessibility information, event plans, or other materials, please make a request through the consulting page.

 Are you an author who’s looking to make sure your magic system, ritual, or related worldbuilding makes sense?
 I’m a lifelong reader (of a lot of things, but including historical magical material, modern Pagan material, and of course fantasy books) and I’d be glad to work on this with you.
 I’m also open to considering sensitivity reading for modern Pagan religions and magical practices.